Best lightweight bike locks 2026: Bike security that won't weigh you down

 While Bronze is the lowest level of certification, it still has to pass various tests in order to meet this standard, so a good way to think of it is as Bronze = good, Silver = great, Gold = Excellent.
 Diamond is naturally 'exceptional' in performance, but it is a tier reserved only for specific products such as lock cylinders or ground anchors.

-It’s not the be-all and end-all test, and there are locks that go far beyond their top Gold standard, but it’s a decent guide for how long a lock will slow up thieves.
+It’s not the be-all and end-all test, and there are locks that go far beyond their top Diamond standard, but it’s a decent guide for how long a lock will slow up thieves.
 Note that we say ‘slow up’ rather than ‘defeat’, because a determined, tooled-up thief will get through any lock eventually.
 If it’s enough to make casual criminals give up, not even try, or take long enough for you to return and interrupt their progress, that’s a win.

 However, the level of security you need will ultimately depend on where, when, and for how long you plan on leaving your bike.
-An opportunist thief who walks off with your un-locked bike can jump on and pedal away much quicker than you can start your chase, so even if you never leave it out of sight, you might still want to mitigate against the risks if your bike is out of reach at a cafe.
+An opportunist thief who walks off with your unlocked bike can jump on and pedal away much quicker than you can start your chase, so even if you never leave it out of sight, you might still want to mitigate against the risks if your bike is out of reach at a cafe.
 With that said, you might not want to lug around a 1kg D-lock when a small cable will serve an adequate purpose.

 On the other hand, if you plan on leaving your bike at a train station throughout the day, then the increased security of a heavier lock will be more than worth the extra weight.
 Check our guide to the best bike locks for higher security options.